Controlling SMTP Responses with HTTP Headers

 Content-Length: 0

-• Record the delivery as a permanent failure.
+• It records the delivery as a permanent failure.

-• The MTA will generate a bounce/non-delivery report for the sender.
+• The MTA creates a bounce (a non-delivery report) for the sender.

-Example — accept a message with a custom SMTP reply
+Example: accept a message with your own SMTP reply

 HTTP/1.1 200 OK